SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 SellerDashboard is a SharePoint provider-hosted add-in that supports the picture-upload operation by using the SharePoint client-side object model.
 The SharePoint context, which is used to create the client context for the SharePoint host, is cached, and the client context is then used by the upload Web API.

 After the OAuth with ACS process is complete, the request for authentication is sent to Azure AD.
-To accomplish this, the add-in uses a cookie to sign into Login.MicrosoftOnline.com and then complete the Azure AD authorization code flow , which returns a refresh token that the add-in caches for future authentication requests during the session.
+To accomplish this, the add-in uses a cookie to sign in to Login.MicrosoftOnline.com and then complete the Azure AD authorization code flow, which returns a refresh token that the add-in caches for future authentication requests during the session.
 Here's the code that is used for this process.

 ```C#
 protected override void Page_Load(object sender, EventArgs e)